libjpeg-turbo/buildscripts/README.txt

 GCC 5 (installed through MacPorts)

-Xcode 4.4.x (available at https://developer.apple.com/downloads --
+Xcode 4.3.x (available at https://developer.apple.com/downloads --
 Apple ID required.)
 The build scripts need this in order to produce libjpeg-turbo binaries that are backward compatible with the iPhone 3G.
-Xcode should be installed under /Applications/Xcode44.app.
-NOTE:  Although Xcode44.app can't be run on Snow Leopard, the build scripts can still use the SDKs contained within it.
+Xcode should be installed under /Applications/Xcode43.app.

-Xcode 4.5.x (available at https://developer.apple.com/downloads --
+Xcode 4.6.x (available at https://developer.apple.com/downloads --
 Apple ID required.)
 The build scripts need this in order to produce libjpeg-turbo binaries that are compatible with the iPhone 5 and iPad 4.
-Xcode should be installed under /Applications/Xcode45.app.
-NOTE:  Although Xcode45.app can't be run on Snow Leopard, the build scripts can still use the SDKs contained within it.
+Xcode should be installed under /Applications/Xcode46.app.
+NOTE: we could use Xcode 5.1.x, as below, but Xcode 4.6.x was the last version to include LLVM-GCC, which performs better with libjpeg-turbo than clang.

 Xcode 5.1.x (available at https://developer.apple.com/downloads --
 Apple ID required.)
 The build scripts need this in order to produce libjpeg-turbo binaries that are compatible with the iPhone 5S.
 Xcode should be installed under /Applications/Xcode51.app.

-NOTE:  Although Xcode51.app can't be run on Snow Leopard, the build scripts can still use the SDKs contained within it.
+NOTE: Although the Xcode apps can't be run on Snow Leopard, the build scripts can still use the SDKs contained within them.

 Build Environment: Windows (not Cygwin)